 Aix-en-Provence (35 minutes by TGV station), Bouches-du-Rhone

-Domaine de Lamanon is a mas Provençal in the Alpilles 35 minutes from the Aix-en-Provence TGV station, structured as the smallest accommodation footprint in this list: 7 bedrooms sleeping 15.
-The cocktail-led format with seated configured per booking suits intimate wedding-party-only celebrations rather than large multi-day weekends with extended guest lists.
-The Provençal mas character pairs with the family-stewarded style: curated interiors, personal hosting from the owners, and the Alpilles landscape as backdrop.
-Partner.
+Domaine de Lamanon is a mas Provençal in the Alpilles, 35 minutes from the Aix-en-Provence TGV station, with a small footprint of 7 bedrooms sleeping 15.
+It runs as a cocktail-led format, with the seated layout configured per booking, which suits an intimate wedding-party celebration more than a large, extended guest list.
+The Provençal mas character pairs with a family-stewarded welcome: curated interiors, personal hosting, and the Alpilles landscape as a backdrop.
 Estate hire from €12,500.

 Why We Love It

-A Provençal mas in the Alpilles with 7 bedrooms and cocktail-led format, suited to intimate wedding-party-only stays.
+An intimate mas Provençal in the Alpilles with 7 bedrooms and a cocktail-led format, made for close-family celebrations.

 Max Guests